zupit-it/pipeline-templates/README.md

 - NATIVE_CI_LABELS: the *labels* to select the correct *github-runner* that will execute workflows **WITHOUT** docker.
 The format is a stringified JSON list of labels.
 - CONTAINER_CI_LABELS: the *labels* to select the correct *github-runner* that will execute workflows **WITH** docker.
 The format is a stringified JSON list of labels.
 - WORKING_DIRECTORY: The directory where the runner can execute all the commands.
-- NODE_VERSION: The NodeJS Docker image where the runner execute all the commands
+- NODE_VERSION: The NodeJS Docker image where the runner execute all the commands.
-- CYPRESS_IMAGE: The Cypress Docker image where the runner execute all the commands
+- CYPRESS_IMAGE: The Cypress Docker image where the runner execute all the commands.

 In addition, it is possible to specify these optional inputs:
 - COVERAGE_ARTIFACT_NAME: The artifact's name for the *lcov.info* file.
 By default, it is **lcov.info**.